philiptn/mkv-auto/README.md

 # mkv-auto
-A tool that aims to remove unecessary clutter from Matroska (.mkv) files by
+A tool that aims to remove unnecessary clutter from Matroska (.mkv) files by
 removing and/or converting any audio or subtitle tracks from the source video.

 ### Features